-Cemeteries exist for exactly this reason, giving people a place by which to bury their dead and at the same time, a special place for them to go and visit their dead if they need to be in the symbolic presence of their deceased loved ones.
+Cemeteries exist for exactly this reason, giving people a place to bury their dead and, simultaneously, a special place for them to go and visit their dead if they need to be in the symbolic presence of their deceased loved ones.

 Flowers and other mementos are often placed on graves to commemorate special moments and memories.

 Cremation is another funeral ceremony that involves burning a dead person’s body to ashes.
-These ashes can then by interred in memorial sites, in cemeteries, or scattered on the deceased loved one’s most cherished place or favourite location.
-Many people also choose to keep these ashes in an urn at home so they continue to be amongst the presence of their family members.
+These ashes can then be interred in memorial sites, in cemeteries, or scattered on the deceased loved one’s most cherished place or favourite location.
+Many people also choose to keep these ashes in an urn at home, so they continue to be in the presence of their family members.

 Both burials and cremations were used in ancient societies, where placing the dead into large tombs or burning the body on a pyre of logs were done to honour the person’s passing.
-There were a number of different beliefs that went with both of those, including sending the dead on to the afterlife.
+Several different beliefs went with both of those, including sending the dead on to the afterlife.

-In modern times, cremation wasn’t a legal procedure until the 1800s, the first crematorium was built in South Australia in 1891 and in NSW
+In modern times, cremation wasn’t a legal procedure until the 1800s; the first crematorium was built in South Australia in 1891 and NSW

 at Rookwood in 1925.